cadamsdev/lazy-changesets-action/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/cadamsdev/lazy-changesets-action/issues) [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) ![GitHub Tag](https://img.shields.io/github/v/tag/cadamsdev/lazy-changesets-action)

-A GitHub action that helps automate versioning and publishing node packages inspired by [Changesets](https://github.com/changesets/changesets) and the [Conventional Commits](https://www.conventionalcommits.org/) specification.
+A GitHub action that helps automate versioning, publishing and creating changelogs for node packages.
+This tool is heavily inspired by [Changesets](https://github.com/changesets/changesets) and the [Conventional Commits](https://www.conventionalcommits.org/) specification.

 If you enjoy the tool, please consider giving it a star ⭐️ on GitHub!
 Also if you find it useful, consider supporting my work by buying me a coffee.
 Your support helps me continue to improve and maintain the project.